 Just like we take care of ourselves in Summer with sunscreen and plenty of water, we should take care of our smartphones but not with water or cream.
 From years of experience with different smartphones, we have put together some worthy ways to fix overheating issues on your device.
 These practices are proven worthy by millions of smartphone users.
 So, if you’re feeling the heat building up between you and your smartphone, follow these simple methods to cool it down.

-How to Fix Overheating Issues on Android Devices
+Fix Overheating Issues on Android

 The overheating issue is quite a generic problem which can’t be fixed permanently, so you need to ensure best practices to prevent overheating.
 Depending on your scenario, follow the below practices to fix overheating issues on your device.